 How can I be involved?

 AIM social groups are free to attend.
 You only pay for the cost of the activity.
-We do not provide any support workers or carers, however there are volunteer supporters and a group advocate to assist with social difficulties and anxiety.

 For any queries contact us at AIM on: 07444737097 and ask to speak to the AIM coordinator.